-October is an excellent month for travel to Prague.
-Cool fall weather with average highs in the 50s, and musical and art events make for pleasant, memorable outings in the Old Town or to nearby towns, villages, and attractions.
+October is an excellent month to travel to Prague.
+Cool fall weather with average highs in the 50s, and musical and art events make for pleasant, memorable outings in the Old Town or to nearby villages.
 With the number of tourists drastically reduced from the high summer season, many travelers agree that Prague in autumn is not only easy on the pocketbook, but it's also a beautiful time to tour this historic city.

 October Weather in Prague